Céleste Mordenti

 Céleste Mordenti (born 25 January 2003) is a Luxembourgish artistic gymnast.
 She represented Luxembourg at the 2019, 2021, 2022, and 2023 World Championships.
 She is the first gymnast from Luxembourg to win a medal in a FIG World Cup event.

 Early life

 Mordenti was born in Munich, Germany, in 2003 to a German father and a French mother.
 When she was two years old, she moved to Luxembourg.
 After finishing high school, she moved to the Netherlands to attend Vrije Universiteit Amsterdam, where she is studying artificial intelligence.

 Gymnastics career

 2018–2019

 Mordenti competed at the 2018 European Championships where she helped the junior Luxembourg team finish 25th.
 She became age-eligible for senior level competition the following year and competed at the 2019 European Championships, finishing 58th in the all-around qualifications.
-Then at the 2019 European Games, she finished 29th in the all-aroud qualifications.
+Then at the 2019 European Games, she finished 29th in the all-around qualifications.
 She competed at her first World Championships and finished 137th in the all-around qualifications and did not earn a berth for the 2020 Summer Olympics.